Canada-United States relations

 Security and defence cooperation

-Canada and the United States are key allies and defence partners, and we collaborate closely to address foreign policy crises and to defend shared values abroad.
-Our mutual objectives of continental defence and of global peace and security have led to close cooperation and integration of defence and national security agencies.
-Our bilateral defence and national security relationship spans the full spectrum of cooperation, from shared defence of the continent to combined operations, exercises, and training around the globe; commitments to collective objectives through the North American Aerospace Defence Command (NORAD), the North Atlantic Treaty Organization (NATO), and the Five-Eyes; intelligence sharing; defence materiel cooperation, and strong relationships between law enforcement agencies.
+Canada and the United States are key allies and defence partners, and we collaborate closely to address international crises and to defend shared values abroad.
+Our mutual objectives of strengthening continental defence and safeguarding global peace and security have led to the close cooperation between our respective defence and national security agencies.

 Related links